 A look at 2020 can’t avoid the elephant in the room.
 Globally, the impact of COVID-19 on our frontline healthcare workers can’t be understated.
 They are all heroes in my book.
-That said, 2020 showed us that there are other types of workers that are “essential” to keeping economies moving, and no surprise, logistics is one of them.
-While many of us have benefited from the increased safety of the home office, most port and terminal operators have gone to work day-in and day-out to ensure the flow of goods across our global supply chain.
-While we often debate the future of the new “normal” remote work, we have a long way to go in being able to offer these safer alternatives to our stevedores and equipment operators.
+That said, 2020 showed us that there are other types of workers that are “essential” to keeping economies moving, and it’s no surprise logistics is one of them.
+While many of us have benefited from the increased safety of the home office, most port and terminal operators have gone to work day in and day out to ensure the flow of goods across our global supply chain.
+While we often debate the future of the new “normal,” remote work, we have a long way to go in being able to offer these safer alternatives to our stevedores and equipment operators.

 Asian Free Trade Agreement

 The Regional Comprehensive Economic Partnership (RCEP) was signed by 15 Australasian countries in mid-November.
 In an interview with Port Technology, I talked extensively about the projected trade shifts lying directly ahead of us.
 This is a major step that will likely see trade volumes within (and to) Asia increase.
 It is still quite early to say whether other trade flows will decrease, but one might say the writing is on the wall.